awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 + Enable or disable the option to take a final DB snapshot of the instance
 + Enable or disable the option to retain automated backups

+If the DB instance that you want to delete has a Read Replica, you should either promote the Read Replica or delete it\.
+For more information, see [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

+## Deletion Protection<a name="USER_DeleteInstance.DeletionProtection"></a>

 You can only delete instances that don't have deletion protection enabled\.
 When you create or modify a DB instance, you have the option to enable deletion protection so that users can't delete the DB instance\.
 Deletion protection is disabled by default for you when you use AWS CLI and API commands\.
 Deletion protection is enabled for you when you use the AWS Management Console to create a production DB instance\.
 However, Amazon RDS enforces deletion protection when you use the console, the CLI, or the API to delete a DB instance\.
 To delete a DB instance that has deletion protection enabled, first modify the instance and disable deletion protection\.

-If the DB instance that you want to delete has a Read Replica, you should either promote the Read Replica or delete it\.
-For more information, see [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 ## Creating a Final Snapshot and Retaining Automated Backups<a name="USER_DeleteInstance.Snapshot"></a>